 We all have different schedules and lifestyles.
 The majority of the time, you will hear that people meditate in the morning.
 And I tried many times to implement meditation in my morning routine, but I always fail.

-I have 3 teens, a regular 9 to 5 job, and my creative job (this blog and SWD).
+I have 3 teens, a regular 9-to-5 job, and my creative job (this blog and SWD).
 We want it or not, there are only 24 hours a day, and time is the most valuable asset, so we have to prioritize how we spend it.

 And I do meditation in the evening.
 It helps me to unwind, to release stress after a long day, and relax before going to bed.
 Guided meditation helps find your inner peace, which means going to sleep with a serene and peaceful mind that promotes better sleep.